 TWC or the Board may take the following actions if TWC or the Board finds that a parent has committed fraud:

 Recouping funds from the parent for the entire cost of care.
-Note: Boards must ensure that when a parent owes a recoupment to a Board for a fraud determination, the parent’s recoupment status is flagged on the Intake-Common Family tab in TWIST.
+Note: Boards must ensure that when a parent owes a recoupment to a Board for a fraud determination, the parent’s recoupment status is flagged in the child care case management system.

 Prohibiting future child care eligibility until a recoupment is repaid in full, provided that the prohibition does not result in a Choices or SNAP E&T participant becoming ineligible for child care